Best practices and equipment for your pet

-Yes, our fully equipped veterinary clinic ensures that you and your pet won’t need to travel anywhere else to have their surgery.
-With a range of specialist equipment and the highest level of training, our patients can visit their vet for every need from surgery through recovery.
+Yes, our fully equipped veterinary clinic ensures that you and your pet won’t need to travel elsewhere to have their surgery.
+With a range of specialist equipment and the highest level of training, our patients can visit their vet for every need, from surgery through recovery.

 What types of surgery do you perform?

 Our specialist vets can complete most surgery types, including desexing, exploratory surgery, tumour removals, lump removals, biopsies, stitching wounds, fixing internal obstructions, and repairing orthopaedic concerns such as broken legs and breed-related issues, plus much more.
 With the ability to complete the radiology, ultrasound, blood testing, anaesthesia, cryotherapy and more on-site, you won’t have to go anywhere else for your pet care.

 How long is recovery after desexing?

 Initially, no healing occurs for the first 5 days before the wound, and underlying sutures begin to heal.
 Your pet must be confined to a small area for 10 days post-surgery or slow walks with restricted movement on the lead.
 Your pet may be quiet the night of their procedure, but they should return to their bouncy self as soon as the next day.
 You will need to return to the vet for a check-up within a week.

 Book an appointment with our highly trained veterinarians and vet nurses today!

 “When we got our new puppy Parker Brown, we knew we would go back to Sutherland Vet.
 They were the medical team that got us through the routine and unexpected ups and downs of our old dog Leroy’s life, right up to the end and they did it with so much love and care.
 There is so much trust and history there.
 They’re part of the family.”